ga-wdi-lessons/react-intro/readme.md

 // bring in React and Component instance from react import React, {Component} from 'react'

-// define our HelloWorld component class Hello extends Component {
+// define our Hello component
+class Hello extends Component {
   // what should the component render render () {